c3lima61/ForestHealthAPI/Working_Release/README.md

       ```bash
       sudo service postgresql start
       ```
-    - On **Windows**, PostgreSQL will automatically start after installation.
+    - On **Windows**, PostgreSQL will automatically start straight after you have finished installing.

 3. **Create a PostgreSQL Database**:
-   After starting PostgreSQL, create a new user and database:
+   Once you have started PostgreSQL, create a new user and database:
    - Access the PostgreSQL interactive terminal:
      ```bash
      sudo -u postgres psql
      ```
-   - Create a new database user (replace `yourusername` and `yourpassword`):
+   - Create a new database user (please replace `username` and `password`):
      ```sql
-     CREATE USER yourusername WITH PASSWORD 'yourpassword';
+     CREATE USER username WITH PASSWORD 'password';
      ```
-   - Create a new database (replace `database_prototype` with your desired database name):
+   - Create a new database (please replace `database_prototype` with a name of your choice otherwise you can keep it as is):
      ```sql
      CREATE DATABASE database_prototype;
      ```
    - Grant the user access to the database:
      ```sql
-     GRANT ALL PRIVILEGES ON DATABASE database_prototype TO yourusername;
+     GRANT ALL PRIVILEGES ON DATABASE database_prototype TO username;
      ```
    - Exit PostgreSQL:
      ```bash